 Loyalist Research in the Kingston Area

-For an introduction to United Empire Loyalists, see the information package prepared by Mr. John Chard, branch librarian.
+For an introduction to United Empire Loyalists, see the information package prepared by Mr. John Chard, late branch librarian.

 The Archives of the Diocese of Ontario house many early church registers.
 Researchers should bear in mind that until 1832, only Anglican, Roman Catholic and Presbyterian clergy were allowed to perform marriages: people who normally were Methodist, Congregational or of other Protestant denomination may have been married in a Church of England.
 The Archive is generally open on Tuesday and Thursday afternoons.
 For details on holdings and hours, please see their web site here.